 The family made another move in 1901.
 This time to Cloverton, Kiowa, Oklahoma Territory.
 In 1902 and 1907, Henry still gives Kiowa County, Oklahoma as his place of residence.
 The pictures of the Stewart Stone House were taken around 1907 or 1908.

 Henry (in overalls & black hat) is standing to the far right looking away from the camera.

 For some reason, the family was back in Texas for the 1910 Census, in Wise county.
 Maybe they were just visiting, because they are next found back in Oklahoma in the early part of 1912.
 Henry's health seems to be deteriorating.
 In a letter written to his brother, Jacob, in May of 1912, Henry talks about being sick for about 3 months and going to Hot Springs.
 According to Jacob M. Stewart, this is the last letter he received from his brother, Henry.

-Henry ended up going to the Army Hospital at Hot Springs, Arkansas and died there on 19 September 1912.
+As Henry indicated in the letter above, he ended up going to the Army Hospital in Hot Springs, Arkansas.
+He died in the Army Hospital on 19 September 1912.
 Henry R. Stewart is buried in the Little Rock National Cemetery in Little Rock, Arkansas.

 You can search the National Gravesite Locator on the US Department of Veteran Affairs website for your US Veteran: http://gravelocator.cem.va.gov/j2ee/servlet/NGL_v1